 In a sense, the Sacré-Coeur Basilica (aka the Basilica of the Sacred Heart of Paris) is Montmartre’s version of the Eiffel Tower.
 Its most famous landmark, it sits atop a bluff and can often be seen no matter where you are.
 A Roman Catholic church with statues of Joan of Arc and King Saint Louis IX, tourists often visit the basilica for one of the best views of Paris.

-Experience the home of joie de vivre for yourself and learn more about this artists’ enclave when you add our optional pre- or post-river cruise land packages in Paris as part of your Paris & Normandy, Impressions of the Seine & Paris or Colors of Provence sailing.
+Experience the home of joie de vivre for yourself and learn more about this artists’ enclave when you add our optional pre- or post-river cruise land packages in Paris as part of your Paris & Normandy, Impressions of the Seine & Paris, Flavors of Burgundy or Colors of Provence sailing.

 What's included in the land package